 One of the biggest attractions in the city, however, is the Titanic Belfast, the world’s largest museum dedicated to the doomed ocean liner that stands on the actual site of the Harland and Wolff Shipyard where it was built.

 Often referred to simply as “Clona,” Clonakilty is a beautiful seaside resort town in West Cork that’s particularly well known for its pretty stunning blue flag beaches.
-Which, of course, is a key reason why it’s so popular with surfers.
+This, of course, is a key reason why it’s so popular with surfers.

 You can spend the day relaxing on the sandy beach (suffice to say, fish and chips are pretty mandatory here), exploring the rock pools or just splashing about in the water (though perhaps save that last one for a warm summer day).